SeatPlan Logo

 About the Apollo Theatre

 In 2013, the Balcony collapsed during a performance of The Curious Incident of the Dog in the Night-Time, destroying some of the ceiling's ornate plasterwork.
 The Apollo Theatre was closed for three months while investigations took place and re-opened in 2014 with a reduced capacity.
-A temporary ceiling was placed above the upper circle, enclosing the Balcony section, which has remained out-of-use ever since.
+A temporary ceiling was placed above the upper circle, enclosing the Balcony section, which has since re-opened for public use.
 Notable recent productions at the Apollo Theatre include Everybody's Talking About Jamie, Jerusalem, and The Audience.

 Frequently Asked Questions